 • Increase reliability

-• Building Trust with members through actions and improved two-way communication
+• Continue building Trust with members through actions and improved two-way communication

 • Decide on how to address our aging 1960’s, 1970’s coal and diesel generation with solutions that will last at least 20 years.